Imoyemi-1/Todo-list-App/todo-vite/README.md

 ### What I learned

-i learnt more about hold to handle drag and drop element in a web page and i learnt how to customise checkbox with css
+i learnt more about hold to handle drag and drop element in a web page and use sortable.js library for it.
+It really work well and i learnt how to customise checkbox with css

 code snippets for checkbox :